Updated February 2023

-It's frustrating, it's awkward, but there are a few key reasons this could be happening to your Google reviews.
+It's frustrating, and it's awkward, but there are a few key reasons this could be happening to your Google reviews.

 Largely, explaining missing user reviews comes down to one of two things: problems with your Google listing itself or an issue with the review content.